Updated: December 17, 2024

 Short-term rentals

 For short-term rentals, you will need an Alojamento Local (AL) Local Accommodation License.
-This allows property owners to rent out their properties to gain rental income.
+This allows property owners to rent out their properties to gain short-term rental income.
 This is an excellent option if you are looking to stay in Portugal for part of the year and earn passive income.
-Indeed, the Portuguese property market can be very lucrative as it’s a popular tourist destination due to the climate, beaches, and rich history.
+The Portuguese property market can be very lucrative as it’s a popular tourist destination due to the climate, beaches, and rich history.

 Long-term rentals